Micromollusks of the Lower Pinecrest Beds, Upper Tamiami Formation, Sarasota County, Florida

 Accordingly, whether the final analysis of this now greatly-expanded Pinecrest microfauna will reinforce or call into question the concept of equilibrium in biodiversity over these 3,000,000 years will require some new assumptions and number-crunching.
 Whatever the outcome, attention to the littlest shells has proven both enlightening and necessary to properly interpret any malacofauna in an evolutionary context.

 To date, about 2/3 of the micromollusk species found in this Pinecrest exposure appear to be extinct.
-Further, as exemplified in the captions for the 56 species depicted in the array of scanning electron micrographs (SEMs) above, about 2/3 of these extinct taxa (nearly 1/2 of the total Pinecrest micromollusk fauna) have never been formally named.
+Further, as exemplified in the captions for the 56 species depicted in the array of scanning electron micrographs (SEMs) below, about 2/3 of these extinct taxa (nearly 1/2 of the total Pinecrest micromollusk fauna) have never been formally named.

 Allmon, W.D., G. Rosenberg, R.W.
 Portell, and K.S.
 Schindler, 1993.
 Diversity of Atlantic coastal plain mollusks since the Pliocene.
 Science 260: 1626-1629.
 11 June.